boost-edu-tools/gitinspectorgui/docs/api/reference.md

 ## Overview

 This document specifies the Python functions you need to implement for GitInspectorGUI.
-The Rust-Python integration is already handled automatically - you just need to implement these Python functions according to the specifications below.
+The PyO3 integration between Rust and Python is already handled automatically - you just need to implement these Python functions according to the specifications below.

+**Integration Note**: These functions are called directly from Rust via PyO3 - no HTTP requests involved.
+See [PyO3 Architecture](../architecture/design-decisions.md) for technical details.

 ## Core Functions